hareeshganesan/hareeshganesan.com/README.md

 - music
 - startup operations

-If you do too, shoot me a note at hi [at] hareeshganesan.com
+If you do too, shoot me a note at hi [at] hareeshganesan.com, or @hareeshganesan[https://www.twitter.com/hareeshganesan]